JustusAdam/dynamic_content_documentation/source/components.rst

 In order to avoid making extensive use of global variables, dynamic_content introduces a set of tools to make access to some objects available instance wide.

-This system is not intended to be used with any kind of datastructure that is mutated by any system, which is why components themselves cannot be re-assigned.
+This system is not intended to be used with any kind of datastructure that is mutated by any system, which is why components themselves cannot be re-assigned by default.
 Components are meant to be used read-only.

 How Components are stored
 ^^^^^^^^^^^^^^^^^^^^^^^^^